gsudre/lab_notes/087-removing_comorbidities_baseline_prediction.md

 ```

 Yep, still there.
 Fewer variables, but that's not necessarily bad.
 Let's
-re-create the data file for the rest of the analysis then:
+re-create the data file for the rest of the analysis then, but adding some
+additional safe checks on the dates so that there's less running over base and
+last clinical DOA:

 ```r
 min_clin = 1